 American Express has created a brand perception that involves catering to upper middle class professionals and providing high credit limits.
-Following the financial crisis several years ago this image clashed with reality a bit as Amex experienced significant credit losses and tightened their credit standards considerably.
+Following the financial crisis several years ago this image clashed with reality a bit as American Express experienced huge credit losses and tightened their credit standards considerably and largely retreated back to their core charge card business.
 Fortunately, as the economy has improved so have the odds of not only qualifying for an American Express card but also receiving a more generous credit line than in recent years.
 And, for those with an existing Amex card wanting a more substantial credit line, consider the following strategies…

 Method #1: Apply for a new account and re-allocate your credit Limits

 There have been many complaints on our forum that when people request an increase, often times the amount given (if given at all) isn’t much and they have to take a hard credit inquiry to get it.

 Since you’re going to have to take a credit inquiry, here’s a better idea..

 American Express will let you re-allocate credit limits on your personal (non-business) cards.
 So, if you have two different cards each with $10k limits, for example, you may be able to move $5k from one and add it to another (leaving you with a $15k limit on one card and a $5k limit on the other).
 Many forum members have enjoyed success using this technique, so fear not if you’re thinking this is more theory than practice.

 But what happens if you don’t have any other AmEx accounts – OR – you do and you don’t want to decrease any existing credit limits?
 Well, many people reportedly have had great success by opening a brand new account and then re-allocating some of its credit limit to the card on which you want to have a higher limit.
 As with the reallocation technique, there are many forum users who have been more satisfied going this route compared to the amount of credit line increase they expected had it been requested in the usual way.

 What are the best Amex offers for 2014 with which to attempt this?